IBMDeveloperBNL/hlfabric-lab/README.md

 ![](./images/13-smart-contract-1.png)

 Next, click the IBM Blockchain extension on the left-hand side (1), followed by the blockchain icon on the top right (2).
 This opens the IBM Blockchain Platform welcome page.
 On this page, click the 'Beginner tutorial' link (3) to start the tutorial.
+It is highly recommended to complete this tutorial in order to understand the rest of this section.

 ![](./images/14-smart-contract-2.png)